creativecodecollective/creativecodecollective.github.io/readme.md

 Please share your own resources with us if you want!

 If you'd like to contribute, first let us know you want to join the Creative Code Collective.
 Then duplicate the `template.md` file in the `_resources` folder, rename it for your added resource, and fill in the template.
-Here's tips for formatting your resource in a [markdown file] and [clear commit].
+Here's tips for formatting your resource in a [markdown file] and [clear commit comments].

 [markdown file]: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet